kalafut/finiki/README.md

 A wiki for ...

 ## Todo
+- Stuff required for MVW:
   - introduce pageinfo and wikiinfo(?) structures and files
     - pageinfo will contain the current rev
     - wikiinfo will contain recent changes
+  - config file
 - show page info
 - add wysiwyg editor
 - attachments

 <!---
 ## File/Folder layout
 finiki uses text files and a defined folder layout for all storage: